SimoneAvesani/Stardust_rCASC/README.md

 cv
 ```

-The dind_rcasc container comprises the permutation functions for all the other methods compared.
+The dind_rcasc container also implements the permutations of the other compared methods.
 Note that each method requires specific input data that must be prepared in advance, see https://github.com/InfOmics/Stardust_rCASC/tree/master/Tools_Comparison/homes for more details.

 ```R
 # R code